The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 The concept of a Layton/AA crossover has been around as early as 2009.

-In case 1-2 (The Turnabout Sisters) Phoenix can press Gumshoe by asking him if murder victims usually have time to write the name of their killer.
-Obviously this was a rhetorical question, used to make a point, but Gumshoe's reaction note Something along the lines of "Yeah!
-All the time in movies and stuff!" becomes hilarious when you get to case 2-1 in Justice for All— where another defendant, Maggey's, name was written by the victim.
+In case 1-2 (Turnabout Sisters) Phoenix can press Gumshoe by asking him if murder victims usually have time to write the name of their killer.
+Obviously this was a rhetorical question, used to make a point, but Gumshoe's reaction note "Sure!
+It happens all the time in books and the movies!" becomes hilarious as finding information written in blood is a Running Gag now — it happens in 2-1 (The Lost Turnabout), 3-5 (Bridge to the Turnabout), 4-3 (Turnabout Serenade), 5-1 (Turnabout Countdown), and I-1 (Turnabout Visitor).

 In case 1-5, while cross-examining a certain witness, Edgeworth will note: "Staring at the witness will do you no good, Wright."
-Two years later, "staring at the witness" became a gameplay mechanic in Apollo Justice.
+Two years later, "staring at the witness" became a gameplay mechanic in Apollo Justice: Ace Attorney.

-The voice actors from the original trilogy get mostly replaced for Phoenix Wright: Ace Attorney - Dual Destinies , not to mention they had to get a new one for Simon Blackquill.
+The voice actors from the Phoenix Wright Trilogy get mostly replaced for Phoenix Wright: Ace Attorney – Dual Destinies, not to mention they had to get a new one for Simon Blackquill.
 So, Phoenix Wright is now played by Sam Riegel, and Troy Baker does Blackquill's voice.
 The two of them share a big opening speech about justice, and at that point anyone who's played Tales of Vesperia should be getting Flynn and Yuri flashbacks.
 It gets even better once you realize Blackquill is serving a false jail sentence to protect someone, which is exactly what Yuri briefly does for Flynn in Tales of Vesperia.
 The two pairs even have similar colour schemes.
 And the cherry on top?
 Flynn's second Mystic Arte is called Divine Rising Phoenix.

 A reversed instance of this (for the audience; for the characters, it's played straight) occurs in Case 5-4.
 The Judge asks about the bomb transport case, a crucial piece of evidence in 5-1 and 5-4, and Blackquill jokingly tells him that it's his coffin.
 One of the final revelations of 5-1 is that the the body of the murdered detective, Candice Arme, was hidden inside the transport case during the very trial Blackquill made the joke in.
 Of course, none of them knew this at the time.